Quick and Easy Sourdough Discard Pizza Dough Recipe

 Instructions

-• 1.
-Preheat Oven to 550 with pizza stone or baking sheet in the oven.
+• Preheat the oven to 550 degrees with a pizza stone or baking sheet in the oven.

-• 2.
-Bloom the yeast in warm water by lightly mixing the yeast into the warm water.
+• In the bowl of a stand mixer, bloom the yeast in warm water by lightly mixing the yeast into the warm water.
 After a few minutes the yeast should look bubbly.

-• 3.
-At this stage, mix in discard, honey, salt, oil, flour and cornmeal in a stand mixer.
-Using a dough hook, knead for 8-10 minutes.
+• Next, mix in sourdough discard, honey, salt, oil, flour and cornmeal in a stand mixer.
+Using a dough hook, knead for 8-10 minutes or until a firm dough ball forms.

-• 6.
-Take out preheated pizza stone and cover with parchment paper and sprinkle with cornmeal.
-Place pizza on the parchment paper.
-Add desired toppings.
+• Take out the preheated pizza stone from the oven and carefully slide the parchment paper with the pizza on to the preheated stone.

-• 7.
-Bake until crust is golden brown and cheese is melted (8-12 minutes depending on oven).
+• Bake until the crust is golden brown and cheese is melted (8-12 minutes depending on oven).

 Notes

-I recommend rolling out the dough using your hands so you don't pop all of the bubbles created by the sourdough during the rise.
-The bubbles help give the dough the signature texture of sourdough.
+I recommend rolling out the dough using your hands so you don’t pop all of the bubbles created by the sourdough during the rise.
+The bubbles help give the crust the signature texture of sourdough pizza.

 Keep a close eye on the pizza when baking as the time will vary depending on your oven.